+See: Manager Automated Systems

 BENEFIT EXPENDITURES:

 These are the funds spent on benefits outside of salaries and wages paid and accruing to employees (including plant operations, security, and maintenance staff), regardless of whether the benefits or equivalent cash options are available to all employees.
 This includes amounts for direct paid employee benefits such as: Social Security, retirement, medical insurance, life insurance, guaranteed disability income protection, unemployment compensation, workmen's compensation, tuition, and housing benefits.
 See: Personnel Expenditures, Salary Expenditures

-BOOK MATERIAL EXPENDITURES:
+BOOK (PRINT MATERIAL) EXPENDITURES:

 These are the funds spent on acquiring books, defined as non-serial printed publications (including music and maps) that are bound in hard or soft covers, or in loose-leaf format, including non-serial government documents.
 See: Collection Expenditures, Print Material Expenditures, Non Book Print Material Expenditures

 BOOKMOBILE DRIVER:

 Drives a mobile service unit and delivers public services from the mobile unit.

 BOOKMOBILE(S):

 These are traveling branch libraries, consisting of at least all of the following: a truck or van that carries an organized collection of library materials; paid staff; and regularly scheduled hours (bookmobile stops) for being open to the public.
 The number of vehicles in use, not the number of stops the vehicle makes, are counted.
-See: Administrative Entity, Branches, Central Branches, Other Service Outlets, Total Service Outlets
+See: Administrative Entity, Service Outlet, Branch Library, Central Branch

+BRANCH LIBRARY(IES):

+These are auxiliary units having at least all of the following: separate quarters; an organized collection of library materials; paid staff; and regularly scheduled hours for being open to the public.
+See: Administrative Entity, Service Outlet, Bookmobile, Central Branch

-BRANCH CIRCULATION:
+BRANCH RELATION TO LIBRARY:

-This is the branch library's total annual circulation.
-See: Circulation
+See: Annexed, Contracting

+BUILDING (CAPITAL) EXPENDITURES:

+These are the funds spent on new or remodeled library buildings.
+See: Capital Expenditures, Furniture and Equipment Expenditures, Land Expenditures, Other Capital Expenditures

+CABLE MODEM CONNECTIONS: